Alyxion/Udacity_AzureMLEngineer/Project_01_Optimizing_a_Pipeline/README.md

 In reality you usually though don't start with such a clean dataset and usually the biggest share of the work is to clean the data and engineer the features to such a level in the first place.
 Anyways I will definitely try AzureML in future projects again as nothing is more valuable the your worktime... and there of AzureML can save a lot.

 ## Future work
-As already mentioned in the upper section it was actually not intended by the authors to involve the **duration** feature in a real benchmark - after all you just know this value after the call is already done.
-Training the models again without this feature will likely perform far worse.
+As already mentioned in the upper section it was actually not intended by the authors to involve the **duration** feature in a real benchmark - after all you just know this value after the call is already done, so when it's too late - because what you want to do is of course is to plan the most effective calls.

+Training the models again without this feature by removing this line before the training will likely perform by far worse.
 I assume though that this was the intention of Udacity and Microsoft to simply make it easier for the students to experiment and to a bigger success feeling when the output shows an accuracy of over 90% rather than 75% or below.
-If I had to increase this accuracy I would like to further enhanced my knowledge about each customer e.g. by adding geographical information such as average neighborhood income.
+If I had to increase this accuracy I would likely further enhance my knowledge about each customer e.g. by adding geographical information such as average neighborhood income/wealth to predict the user's income.
+In addition social media data from LinkedIn, Facebook or Twitter such as general interest in financial topics could also provide interesting further feature data.